fc-minecraft/hoc2023-md/pillar3.md

 # Green Pillar

 ## Step 1
-Use code to get to the top of the green pillar Run the code first to see how it works, and then modify it to complete the bridge.
+Use this code to make a bridge and get to the top of the green pillar.
+First, run the instructions to see what happens, and then make changes to finish building the bridge.
+This code has some special parts called "repeat" blocks, which means it does the same thing a number of times.

 #### ~ tutorialhint
-It seems like the Agent is placing some of the blocks in the wrong direction.
+It looks like the agent is placing some of the blocks in the wrong direction.

 ```ghost
 hoc2023Objectives.pillar_AgentMove()